 In Malta, there are no specific legislative provisions regulating the administrative detention of asylum-seekers.
 In Maltese immigration law, detention is the automatic consequence of a refusal to grant admission into national territory or the issuance of a removal order in respect of a particular individual.
-Maltese law contains no legal limit on the maximum duration of detention
+Maltese law contains no legal limit on the maximum duration of detention of asylum-seekers.
+A 12-month time limit applicable to asylum-seekers is inferred on the basis of

-4 Figures as of the end of December 2012.
+&lt;sup>4 Figures as of the end of December 2012.

-5 Tents at Hal Far Tent Village and Hal Far Hangar.
+&lt;sup>5 Eg.tents at Hal Far Tent Village and Hal Far Hangar.

-6 Article 14(2) of the Immigration Act, Chapter 217 of the Laws of Malta: "Upon such order being made, such person against whom such order is made, shall be detained in custody until he is removed from Malta..."
+&lt;sup>6 Article 14(2) of the Immigration Act, Chapter 217 of the Laws of Malta: "Upon such order being made, such person against whom such order is made, shall be detained in custody until he is removed from Malta..."

-of asylum-seekers.
-A 12-month time limit applicable to asylum-seekers is inferred on the basis of the EU Council Directive 2003/9/EC of 27 January 2003 laying down minimum standards for the reception of asylum seekers, which stipulates that asylum-seekers should be given access to the labour market after one year.7
+the EU Council Directive 2003/9/EC of 27 January 2003 laying down minimum standards for the reception of asylum seekers, which stipulates that asylum-seekers should be given access to the labour market after one year.

-The duration of detention for asylum-seekers and migrants arriving by boat is regulated by a government policy, which provides that irregular immigrants stay in closed centres while their asylum applications are being processed, with the limitation that no immigrant is kept in detention for more than 18 months.
-UNHCR's position is that the Maltese practice of detaining all asylum-seekers who arrive on the territory in an irregular manner is unlawful, as this is not specifically authorized by Maltese law, European law or international refugee law.
+The duration of detention for asylum-seekers and migrants arriving by boat is regulated by a government policy, which provides that irregular immigrants stay in closed centres while their asylum applications are being processed, with the limitation that immigrants are released from detention after 18 months.